hafedrhouma-lab/product-recsys-demo/TECHNICAL_REPORT.md

 ## Conclusion

 This project demonstrates mature data science judgment: choosing appropriate methods over sophisticated ones.
-By recognizing early that collaborative filtering would fail (89% one-time users), validating this empirically (0.04% precision), and designing an activity-based alternative, I delivered a production-ready system (1,306 RPS, 0% failures) that provides practical business value despite data constraints.
+By recognizing early that collaborative filtering would fail (89% one-time users), validating this empirically (0.04% precision), and designing an activity-based alternative, I delivered a production-ready system (2,254 RPS, 0% failures, 30× optimized) that provides practical business value despite data constraints.

 The complete pipeline is documented, tested, and deployable.
 The integration path is realistic, designed for emerging market e-commerce platforms serving small merchants.
 The system balances technical rigor with practical usability—exactly what's needed for real-world impact.